 - Dental crowding

 We are proud to provide oral surgery services to patients of all ages, including young children and teens, and are experts in exposing impacted teeth so that they grow in properly.
 Our main goal is to focus on the individual needs of every patient and provide them with a comfortable and satisfying experience.

-Exposure and Bonding in Pocatello, Blackfoot, and Preston, ID
+Exposure and Bonding in Pocatello and Blackfoot, ID

 If your child requires treatment for impacted canines, we recommend you make an appointment for a consultation with one of our trusted oral surgeons.
 During this first visit, your doctor will create a personalized treatment plan for the safest and most comfortable procedure possible.
 Your child will be in the best hands with our kind and gentle staff.
 We know how to make sure children feel calm and comfortable during oral surgery procedures.
 Please contact us with any questions you may have or to schedule your consultation.
 Thank you for the opportunity to care for you and your family.